-GIAD is headed by Choo Cheng Lit who is a member of the Malaysian Institute of Accountants and the Institute of Internal Auditors Malaysia.
-She has regular and direct communication with the Audit Committee and unrestricted access to the members of the Board and Senior Management.
+GIAD is headed by Josephine Ng Soo How, who is a member of the Institute of Internal Auditors Malaysia.
+She has regular and direct communication with the AC and unrestricted access to the members of the Board and Senior Management.
 She is supported by two (2) auditors who have university degrees.
-All the internal auditors have provided written assurance confirming their compliance with the code of conduct of the Group and are free from any form of conflicts of interest which could impair their objectivity.
+All the internal auditors have provided with written assurance confirming their compliance with the code of conduct of the Group and are free from any relationships or conflicts of interest which could impair their objectivity during the course of their audit works.